This post may contain affiliate links. Please read our privacy policy.

 Thawing Frozen Turkey in the Refrigerator

-The only catch is that you need to plan ahead as the rule of thumb is for every 4 to 5 pounds of bird, there needs to be 24 hours of defrosting time.
-And bigger birds can take even longer per pound because of their size and density.
+The only catch is that you need to plan ahead.
+As a rule of thumb, for every 4 to 5 pounds of bird, there needs to be 24 hours of defrosting time.
+(Check out the chart below for some help with that math.)
+Larger birds can take even longer per pound because of their size and density.

-Leave the turkey in its original wrapping, and place the bird on a tray or in a pan to collect any juices that run out.
-Place the turkey on the bottom of the fridge so if any juices do spill out, they does not contaminate anything below.
-Follow the chart below for how long your turkey would take to thaw in the refrigerator.
+Leave the turkey in its original wrapper or packaging, and place the bird on a tray, rimmed baking sheet, or roasting pan to collect any juices that run out.
+Place the turkey on the bottom of the fridge so that if any juices spill out, they do not contaminate anything below.

 Thawing Frozen Turkey Breast in the Refrigerator

 The exact same principles apply when thawing a frozen turkey breast vs. a whole turkey.
-A 6 or 7-pound turkey breast will take about 1 1/2 days (36 hours) to thaw completely.
-Again, make sure your the temperature of the fridge is between 37°F and 40°F.
+A 6- or 7-pound turkey breast will take about 1 1/2 days (or 36 hours) to thaw completely.
+Again, make sure the fridge temperature is between 37 and 40 degrees.
+You can thaw a turkey breast up to 4 days ahead of brining or cooking it.

-How Can I Defrost My Turkey Fast?Thawing Frozen Turkey in Cold Water
+How to Thaw Frozen Turkey in Cold Water

 Thawing Frozen Turkey Breast in Cold Water

-Do NOT defrost a turkey in hot water.
-This is simply dangerous as it begs for bacteria to breed and can cause serious food poisoning.
+- Do NOT defrost a turkey in hot water.
+This is simply dangerous.
+It’s the perfect environment for bacteria to breed and can cause serious food poisoning.

-Do NOT thaw a turkey at room temperature.
+- Do NOT thaw a turkey or any poultry at room temperature.
 This is also very risky because of the risk of bacteria developing.

-Do NOT microwave frozen turkey.
-If a turkey can even fit in a microwave, it is still not a good practice.
-Microwaves vary so much with wattage, power levels and other variables, they just cannot consistently thaw large items.
-You are more likely to get a bird cooked in some places, thawed in others, and frozen in others — not safe at all.
+- Do NOT microwave a frozen turkey.
+Even if your turkey can fit in the microwave, it is still not a good practice.
+Microwaves vary so much with wattage, power levels, and other variables that they just cannot consistently thaw large items.
+With this method, you are most likely to get a bird cooked in some places, thawed in others, and frozen in others — in other words, a bird that is totally unsafe to eat.

 Turkey Weight | Thawing Time (Refrigerator) | Thawing Time (Cold Water) |